densify-dev/container-data-collection/multi-cluster/examples/amp/other/README.md

 Not running on an AWS EKS cluster means we cannot make use of EKS ability to associate Kubernetes service accounts with AWS IAM roles.
 Therefore the Forwarder is not running under a service account, but the AWS credentials need to be provided to it.

-These credentials can be specified explicitly in the configmap, but this is not a good practice.
+These credentials can be specified explicitly in the config map, but this is not a good practice.
 Instead we opt to run a shell script, `create-user-policy-secret.sh`, which takes care of that.

 ## Pre-requisites